 Sarah Alexander was born in 1743.
 She had at least 5 sons and 8 daughters with Benjamin or Benajah Smith.
 She died in 1797, in Wilkes, Georgia, United States, at the age of 54.

-Scottish, English, German, Dutch; also found in many other cultures: from the personal name Alexander, classical Greek Alexandros, which probably originally meant ‘repulser of men (i.e. of the enemy)’, from alexein ‘to repel’ + andros, genitive of anēr ‘man’.
-Its popularity in the Middle Ages was due mainly to the Macedonian conqueror, Alexander the Great (356–323 bc )—or rather to the hero of the mythical versions of his exploits that gained currency in the so-called Alexander Romances.
-The name was also borne by various early Christian saints, including a patriarch of Alexandria ( ad c.
-250–326 ), whose main achievement was condemning the Arian heresy.
-The Gaelic form of the personal name is Alasdair, which has given rise to a number of Scottish and Irish patronymic surnames, for example Mc Allister .
-Alexander is a common forename in Scotland, often representing an Anglicized form of the Gaelic name.
-In North America the form Alexander has absorbed many cases of cognate names from other languages, for example Spanish Alejandro , Italian Alessandro , Greek Alexandropoulos, Russian Aleksandr, etc. (For forms, see Hanks and Hodges 1988 .)
-It has also been adopted as a Jewish name.
+Scottish, English, German, and Dutch: from the personal name Alexander, classical Greek Alexandros, which probably originally meant ‘repulser of men (i.e. of the enemy)’, from alexein ‘to repel’ + andros, genitive of anēr ‘man’.
+Its popularity in the Middle Ages was due mainly to the Macedonian conqueror, Alexander the Great (356–323 BC ) - or rather to the hero of the mythical versions of his exploits that gained currency in the so-called Alexander Romances.
+The name was also borne by various early Christian saints, including a patriarch of Alexandria (c.
+250–326 AD ), whose main achievement was condemning the Arian heresy.
+The Gaelic form of the personal name is Alasdair, which has given rise to a number of Scottish and Irish patronymics, for example McAllister .
+Alexander is a common personal name in Scotland, often representing an Anglicized form of the Gaelic name.
+In North America, the English form of the surname has absorbed cognates from other languages, e.g. Spanish Alejandro , Italian Alessandro , Arabic or Assyrian/Chaldean Iskandar and Iskander , and their derivatives, e.g. Greek patronymic Alexandropoulos.

 Jewish: from the adopted personal name Alexander (see 1 above) or shortened from the eastern Ashkenazic (originally Slavic) patronymics Aleksandrovich or Alexandrowicz.